Understand Workbook Impact on Your Database Using Query Tagging

 Query Tagging Overview

-Common reasons for using query tagging start when a database administrator notices long-running or failed queries.
-On servers or sites with multiple workbooks and data sources, databases can often be accessed by different datasources in the same workbook, or different workbooks in a site.
-Prior to query tags, it was hard to understand which Tableau resource was responsible for which query.
-With query tagging enabled, events in the source database’s logs will be tagged with LUIDs of the workbook, dashboard, or worksheet (view) that caused the query to be generated.
+A common use case for query tagging begins when a database administrator notices long-running or failed database queries.
+On Tableau servers with multiple sites, workbooks, and data sources, databases queries can be sourced from many different assets.
+Without query tagging, it's hard to understand which Tableau asset is responsible for which query.
+With query tagging enabled, events in the source database's logs are tagged with the following attributes:

-2. ENABLE QUERY TAGGING FOR THE DATA CONNECTIONS THAT ACCESS YOUR DATABASE: To understand how the problem query event is tied to in your workbook(s), you first need to understand what connections are making queries to the database.
-See the following section to see an example of how to use the Tableau REST API to find and enable query tagging for the right connections.
+2. ENABLE QUERY TAGGING FOR YOUR SERVER: (This step is not required for data connections using Hyper, Snowflake, or Teradata, because query tagging is enabled by default for those data connections.)
+To understand how the problem query event is tied to your workbook(s), you first need to understand what connections are making queries to the database.

 Note, for Snowflake and Teradata the query originator data is not in the SQL text.
 For Snowflake connections, the query origins information is in the Session Query Tag(Link opens in a new window).
 For Teradata connections, the query origins information is in the Session Query Band(Link opens in a new window).